PhaserEditor2D/PhaserEditor/docs/jseditor.rst

 Code templates
 ==============

-With the code templates you can get snippets of code to cover specific Phaser tasks.
+With the code templates, you can get snippets of code to cover specific Phaser tasks.
 These templates are the same are used in the official Phaser [online editor][10].

 .. image:: images/CodeTemplates.png
 	:alt: Code templates.